SadikSunbul/GO-BlockChain-Simulation/README.md

 To create a new wallet:

 +  ```bash
-    go run main.go createwallet
+   $ go run main.go createwallet
 ***

-### Creating a New Wallet
+### List Wallets

-To create a new wallet:
+Lists the public keys of the wallets you created on your device:

 + ```bash
-    go run main.go createwallet
+    $ go run main.go listaddresses
 ***

 ## Contributing